 The theatre scene in Rochester is popular and prestigious.
 The Geva Theare Center is the most attended regional theater in New York State (outside of Manhattan).
 Alumni from the theater have been nominated for Pulitzer Prizes, Academy Awards, and won Tonys and Emmys.
 Through student discount tickets and other promotions, 16,000 students will see a show at Geva annually.

-The Rochester Broadway Theatre League performs in the historic Auditorium Theatre, the Greater Rochester Area’s home for awe-inspiring touring Broadway productions (Hamilton’s coming in 2019!).
+The Rochester Broadway Theatre League performs in the historic Auditorium Theatre, the Greater Rochester Area’s home for awe-inspiring touring Broadway productions, including Hamilton.

 Rochester has been a first-choice destination for film and photography professionals for over a century.